 This is more something to do before the actual race.
-The day before I plan to race (if I plan too), I like to visualize goals and success.
+The day leading up to the race (if I plan too), I like to visualize goals and success.
 Beating race day nerves means believing in yourself.
 It’s actually something I picked up in collegiate swimming.
 Running is 90% mental, and if you believe you’ll do well, you’ve already won most of the battle.
 You have to be ready to race.

 Look Back at Your Training Logs:

-The night before a race, look at those workouts you didn’t think you would crush but you did.
-This is motivational for bigger races, when you are tapering, or bored.
-There is always “that run” during a training cycle that you didn’t think you’d make it through but you did.
+The night before a race, look at those workouts you didn’t think you would crush, but you did.
+This is motivational for bigger races when you are tapering, or bored.
+There is always “that run” during a training cycle that you didn’t think you’d make it through, but you did.
 Remember that one, versus those you didn’t feel great during.

 How Beat Race Day Nerves At the Race:

 To minimize prerace jitters, stay distracted.
-For some people that are listening to music, for others (like me), that is talking nonstop until the race starts.
+For some people that is listening to music, for others (like me), that is talking nonstop until the race starts.
 If we meet at a race, know that I am 100% cool with chatting up until the gun goes off.
 Stay distracted and relaxed on race morning.
 It helps to alleviate pre-race anxiety and pre-race jitters.

 Get Away from the Start Line:

 Standing at the start line for an hour before the race day doesn’t favor any favors.
 During shorter races such as a 5k, this is easy because I need to warm up.
 I don’t warm up before half marathons (my top 5 half marathons have had zero warmup…maybe some walking).
-Getting away from the start line allows you to stay relaxed and not think about it as much.
+Getting away from the start line allows you to stay relaxed and not think about running the race as much.

 You are still the same person whether you PR or PW (personal worst).
 Your family, friends, and everyone else still loves you and don’t care about your finish time.
 Sometimes we get too wrapped up in the sport that we don’t think about the big picture.
 Before every race, I just think: good or bad, whatever happens…happens and there is no need to stress about it.